 Designation for a wine made from dark (blue to black) grape varieties.
-Red wine has a larger proportion of phenols and a smaller proportion of acids than white wine.
-The colour is due to the anthocyanins mainly contained in the skins of dark grapes (i.e. not in the pulp).
-After destemming (removal of the grape skeleton) and light crushing, classic maceration is usually carried out.
-The fermentation of the must together with the skins and pulp extracts the colourings and tannins from the skins and seeds.
-Alternative processes are autovinification, macération carbonique (carbonic maceration), mash heating, rotofermentation and overpumping.
+Red wine has a greater proportion of phenols and a smaller proportion of acids than white wine.
+The colour is produced by the anthocyanins contained mainly in the berry skins of dark grapes (i.e. not in the pulp).
+After destemming (removal of the grape skins) and light crushing, the classic mash fermentation usually takes place.
+By fermenting the must together with the skins and pulp, the colourings and tannins are extracted from the berry skins and seeds.
+Alternative processes are autovinification, macération carbonique (carbonic maceration), mash heating, red fermentation and overpumping.